ahc80/VLSI-FUN/tasks.md

 # Todo List

-    This is the list for our immediate timeframe.
-Copy paste tasks from the questions down below
+    This is the list for our immediate time frame.
+Copy paste tasks from the questions down below.

         ### Syntax
-        - Task (what problems it corresponds to--not always exhaustive list) -- PERSON [who will complete task], DEADLINE
+        - Task (what problems it corresponds to- not always exhaustive list) -- PERSON [who will complete task], DEADLINE

-- Implement a Full Adder (Q1 and 4)
+- (Q1, 4) Implement a Full Adder
     -- Andrew, 9/7 EOD
-- Implement a testbench for  Full Adder
+- (Q1, 4) Implement a testbench for  Full Adder
     -- Andrew 9/7 EOD
-- Implement a 4 input multiplexer (used in Q1)
+- (Q1) Implement a 4 input multiplexer
     -- Audrey, 9/7 EOD
-- Implement a testbench for Full Adder
+- (Q1) Implement a testbench for Full Adder
     -- Audrey, 9/7 EOD

+- Flesh out long term tasks lists
+    -- Anyone, 9/8 EOD

+# Long term tasks

-# Question 1
+## Question 1
+- Implement, test, and name mid-layer module (boxed in red)
+- Figure out what the tree diagrams mean
+- Confirm with saab that we only have to implement the conditional sum adder

-# Question 2
+## Question 2

-# Question 3
+## Question 3

-# Question 4
+## Question 4